Frequently Asked Questions

 Log in tothe “PJ Web” application for submitting supporting documents.

-To log in, you will need to enter your:
+To log in, you’ll need to enter your:

-– student ID number: available in the document you received by email at the end of your registration (top right).
+– student ID number: found in the document you received by email after completing your registration (top right corner).

 – date of birth in the format DDMMYYYY